Asset Publisher

 American College of Obstetricians and Gynecologists

-In 2018 (reaffirmed in 2020), the American College of Obstetricians and Gynecologists (ACOG) Committee on Adolescent Health Care issued a Committee Opinion (Number 728) on the diagnosis, management, and treatment of müllerian agenesis.
+In 2018 (reaffirmed in 2024), the American College of Obstetricians and Gynecologists (ACOG) Committee on Adolescent Health Care issued a Committee Opinion (Number 728) on the diagnosis, management, and treatment of müllerian agenesis.
 Regarding future fertility options, the opinion states that while live births have resulted from uterine transplantation, "given limited data, this procedure currently is considered experimental and is not widely available."

 American Society for Reproductive Medicine

-In 2018, the American Society for Reproductive Medicine (ASRM) issued a position statement identifying uterus transplantation as the first successful medical treatment for absolute uterine factor infertility, emphasizing its experimental nature.
+In 2018, the American Society for Reproductive Medicine (ASRM) issued a position statement recognizing uterus transplantation as the first successful medical treatment for absolute uterine factor infertility, emphasizing its experimental nature.
 The statement recommends that the procedure should be performed within an Institutional Review Board-approved research protocol, with recommendations for the composition of "well-coordinated and multidisciplinary" uterus transplantation teams and suggested recipient inclusion and exclusion criteria.

 U.S. Preventive Services Task Force Recommendations